7 Days, 6 Nights

 Zone: High Alpine

-After breakfast at Barranco Camp, you will head towards the Barranco Wall which is a steep rock face standing at approximately 260 m.
-This wall is steep and in some parts of the ascent, you may be forced to use all your four limbs for a better grip.
-After the strenuous ascent up the Barranco Wall, you will be rewarded with stunning views of the southern glacier of Kibo.
+After breakfast at Barranco Camp, you will proceed to the Barranco Wall, a steep rock face standing at approximately 260 meters.
+This wall is steep, and at times you may need to use all four limbs to get a better grip.
+Following the strenuous ascent up the Barranco Wall, you will be rewarded with breathtaking views of Kibo’s southern glacier.

 Dinner and overnight accommodation at Karanga Camp (4200m).